Where can I find facts and information about life in the Victorian era?

-- Then find the link that says Victorian Britain.
+- Find the link that says Victorian Britain.

-- The images on the page will lead you to different aspects of life, like Victorian cities or Victorian workers.
+- The images on the page will lead you to different kinds of life, like Victorian cities or Victorian workers .

 Tips: This site has been especially put together for schools to use.
 You'll notice can use this site for other topics too.